-- Analytical results based on component-level performances indicate that new SMFs designed in accordance with ASCE 7, and its referenced standards, have difficulty achieving the ASCE 41 BSO for an existing building intended to be equivalent to a new building.
-This observation is driven by the performance of the columns and beam-to-column connections. - Assuming the archetype buildings meet the collapse performance objective of ASCE 7, the results of the assessment procedures indicate that ASCE 41 is generally conservative for SMFs.
-ASCE 41 analysis would require retrofit or replacement of specific components of a code-compliant SFRS to satisfy the CP BPL given an MCE event.
-The results highlight that columns (i.e., beam-columns) with high axial and flexural demands and beam-to-column connections with a reduced beam section (RBS) have difficulty in satisfying the performance criteria in ASCE 41.
-Future research is needed to couple the collapse performance objectives of the two standards, as well as other performance objectives associated with a seismic hazard with a lower return period. - A significant number of columns, primarily at the exterior of the frames, did not satisfy the ASCE 41 acceptance criteria.
-These failures are in beam-columns classified by analysis as "force-controlled", which can be particularly problematic when the columns are located at the base of a frame.
-The results for columns can be enhanced by more mechanistically consistent assessment provisions and analytical modeling parameters for columns.
-Refinement of the relevant interaction equations to evaluate specific failure mechanisms could assist by allowing what would be a force-controlled column to be classified as "deformation-controlled". - A significant number of RBS beam-to-column connections, primarily at the exteriors of the frames, did not satisfy the ASCE 41 acceptance criteria for the LSP and NDP.
-Although the nonlinear acceptance criteria and detailing recommendations in ASCE 41 were derived from experimental test data, the rationale for the quantitative development of the cumulative reduction factors on these criteria (i.e., 0.8 multipliers in ASCE 41 §5.4.2.4.3-4) is unclear.
-The analytical results indicate that step function-based cumulative reduction factors can have a significant impact on the performance of an SMF.
-Further, reduction factors for the span-to-depth ratio limitations for beam-to-column connections have potentially opposing effects that could impact the results between linear and nonlinear assessment procedures. - Assessment results illustrate that panel zones designed per ASCE 7 and its referenced standards, including the common practice of upsizing columns to offset the need for doubler plates and/or continuity plates, consistently satisfied the ASCE 41 acceptance criteria by a large margin.
-Consequently, the panel zones are deemed stronger than required by ASCE 41.
-Specifically, upsizing columns can impact the strength of panel zones in reference to the balance yield approach adopted by ASCE 41 and in turn can influence the performance of the beam-to-column connections. - Components of the special moment frames that do not satisfy the CP acceptance criteria would need to be strengthened to achieve the performance required by ASCE 41.
-However, the results from the various assessment procedures were seen to be inconsistent in some cases for a given design routine (i.e., LSP vs. NDP) or the same assessment procedure was inconsistent between design routines (i.e., ELF and RSA).
-This makes it difficult to definitively suggest that using ASCE 41 to design a new SMF would produce a system capable of achieving the seismic performance objective of ASCE 7.
+- Analytical results based on component-level performances indicate, dependent on the assessment procedure used, that new SCBFs designed in accordance with ASCE 7, and its referenced standards, have difficulty achieving the ASCE 41 BSO for an existing building intended to be equivalent to a new building.
+This observation is driven by the performance of the braces and, to a lesser extent, the columns.
+Assessment results for brace members from the nonlinear procedures provide a conclusion opposite to that provided for the linear procedures in that nonlinear assessment reveals higher DCRN values than the linear assessment. - Assuming the archetype buildings meet the collapse performance objective of ASCE 7, the results of the assessment procedures indicate that ASCE 41 is generally conservative for SCBFs.
+ASCE 41 analysis would require retrofit or replacement of specific components of a code-compliant SFRS to satisfy the CP BPL, given an MCE event.
+The results highlight that columns (i.e., beam-columns) with high axial and flexural demands and brace members have difficulty in satisfying the performance criteria in ASCE 41.
+Future research is needed to couple the collapse performance objectives of the two standards, as well as other performance objectives associated with a seismic hazard with a lower return period. - Analysis results indicate that the linear procedures generally give smaller $DCR_N$ values than that obtained from nonlinear procedures, contrary to what would be expected from increasing the analytical complexity.
+Given a properly designed new brace member, the linear procedures will result in a maximum $DCR_N$ value for a primary component of approximately the ratio of $C_uT_a / T_1$ , which is less than or equal to unity. - A significant number of brace members did not satisfy the acceptance criteria for the nonlinear procedures.
+Brace performance is based on high fidelity analytical modeling parameters (except for brace fracture); thus, room for brace modeling enhancement is limited, although alternative modeling practices could be investigated.
+Research should investigate the influence of the loading protocol adopted to establish the deterministic acceptance criteria for brace members. - A significant number of columns, primarily at the base of the frames, did not satisfy the ASCE 41 acceptance criteria.
+The results for columns can be enhanced by more mechanistically consistent assessment provisions and analytical modeling parameters for columns (e.g., column/brace-to-base connection modeling).
+Refinement of the relevant interaction equations to evaluate specific failure mechanisms could assist by allowing what would be a force-controlled column to be classified as "deformation-controlled". - Components of the SCBFs that do not satisfy the CP acceptance criteria would need to be strengthened to achieve the performance required by ASCE 41.
+However, the results from the various assessment procedures were seen to be inconsistent in some cases for a given design routine

+(i.e., LSP vs. NDP) or the same assessment procedure was inconsistent between design routines (i.e., ELF and RSA).
+This makes it difficult to definitively suggest that using ASCE 41 to design a new SCBF would produce a system capable of achieving the seismic performance objective of ASCE 7.
 Future research is needed to evaluate the collapse probability of a new system strengthened by ASCE 41 relative to the seismic performance objective of ASCE 7.
 The same is required for a new system that has component strengths reduced from that required by ASCE 7 to meet an ASCE 41 performance objective.
 Further, the adequacy of the components of the enhanced frame (those required to satisfy ASCE 41) would be dependent upon which analysis procedure is used to iterate between design and assessment, and therefore the fidelity of the analytical model and analysis parameters.